 In certain circumstances, students may arrange a payment plan with the business office.
 Normally, this involves paying half of tuition at the beginning of the term, then paying the second half in the middle of the term.
 Contact the university for more information.

-If you qualify for a Pell grant and meet the other criteria for this scholarship, please let our Financial Aid Office know.
+If you qualify for a Pell grant and believe you meet the other criteria for this scholarship, please let our Financial Aid Office know.

-Students may apply for private student loans from providers such as Sallie Mae, but City Vision strongly encourages students to avoid incurring student loan debt, unless absolutely necessary.
+Students may apply for private student loans from various providers, but City Vision strongly encourages students to avoid incurring student loan debt, unless absolutely necessary.
 See this page for more on private loans.
 Both undergraduate and graduate students are eligible for private student loans.

 You may search for third-party scholarships to which you could apply by going to the Department of Labor’s scholarship site.